Lee Soon-jae: Career

-From 1992 to 1996, Lee served as a member of the 14th National Assembly of South Korea.
-He quit politics after one term after finding the political climate "too barren" for his taste.
-Lee remains active in his various advocacies, such as the Korea Broadcasting Actors Union.

-He is also a professor of Film Arts at Sejong University, a professor emeritus of Performing Arts at Gachon University, and the director of the SG Academy.
-After starring in Hur Jun, he was given an honorary doctorate in Oriental Medicine by Kyung Hee University.

-In 2018, Lee was awarded a second-class Eungwan Order of Cultural Merit by the Korean government, for his work as an actor.

-Notable works

-High Kick!

 In 2007, Lee, by then a distinguished veteran actor, reached new heights of mainstream popularity when he starred in the sitcom Unstoppable High Kick!.
 One particular scene became a huge hit among young audiences: when his stern grandfather character discovers porn while browsing through a family member's computer files, then embarrassingly gets caught watching.
 It went viral, giving rise to numerous parodies in which "Yadong (Porn) Soon-jae" is involved in R-rated hijinks.
 Lee was surprised that even his granddaughter asked for his autograph for her friends, adding, "Even during my best years, my daughter never asked me for that."
 Despite having no superstars in the cast, the sitcom received high ratings, which Lee attributed to successfully building comic tension.
 He said, "For an actor to be funny, he's got to play things straight. [...]
 It's about finding the comedy in something serious."
 But Lee also lamented the recent trend of casting inexperienced actors in leading roles on TV, saying, "It's important to know the basics, like the language.
 How can you act, when you don't even know how to pronounce?
 Acting is not a simple thing, and this I can say from experience."
 He later returned as the family patriarch in High Kick Through the Roof, which shares the same concept as the previous sitcom, but with a different cast and characters.